NunoEdgarGFlowHub/sidecoin/README.md

 Make the sidecoin directory in /Users/username/Library/Application\ Support/Sidecoin

-Copy the sidecoin.conf file to that directory, also create a dir in that dir called balances and place the balances.txt inside that folder.
+Copy the `sidecoin.conf` file to that directory.
+Then create a directory in that directory called `balances` and place the `balances.txt` file inside.

 Questions?
 Email Joey (joey@augur.net) or Jack (jack@augur.net).